 Figure 8.
 Coefficients' standard deviation with regard to the waves amplitude for $f{\eta} = 0.4$ Hz, when the turbine is parked or operating at λ{opt} .
 Dashed lines are linear fits of the data points.
-The points labelled C_P are the values of $\overline{\sigma}(C{Pcol})/\overline{C{Pmax}}$.
+The points labelled C_P are the values of $\overline{\sigma}(C{Pcol})/\overline{C{P}}{max}$.

-In the design process, under the assumption of a normal law of distribution, the extreme loads to which the turbine can be submitted are estimated combining the average and the standard deviation values.
+In the design process, under the assumption of a normal law of distribution, the expected extreme loads on the turbine can be estimated by combining the average and the standard deviation values.
 For instance, the extreme drag coefficient value is estimated as $C{x,max} = \overline{C_x} + 3\sigma(C_x)$.
 Here, $C{x,max} = 3.01$ at the optimal operating point in the medium wave case f04A2 against 1.32 with the rotors parked in the extreme wave case f04A3.
-This result justifies the choice to park the rotors in presence of extreme wave conditions to limit structural damages and to carry out experiments with the 2-VATT operating in wave conditions to assess the maximal loads for the design process.
-Following the linear trends in Figure 8 for regular waves at 0.4 Hz, we find that the extreme loads on the turbine would be greater with the rotors parked compared to the limit case at λ{opt} with intermediate wave conditions (f04A2) if $A{\eta} > 0.18$ m, which gives 7.2 m wave height at full-scale according to Froude similitude law.
-That wave height at sea is likely to be encountered during winter storms, with about a 5 years return period at the Paimpol-Bréhat tidal turbine test site [32].
+This result justifies the choice to park the rotors in the presence of extreme wave conditions to limit structural damages.
+Following the linear trends in Figure 8 for regular waves at 0.4 Hz, we find that the extreme loads on the turbine would be greater with the rotors parked compared to the limit case at λ{opt} with intermediate wave conditions (f04A2) if $A{\eta} > 0.18$ m, which gives a 7.2 m wave height at full-scale according to the Froude similitude law.
+That wave height at sea is likely to be encountered during winter storms, with about a 5-year return period at the Paimpol-Bréhat tidal turbine test site [32].

-Still looking at Figure 7, it appears that the irregular wave case JS affects the turbine power precisely the same way as the regular wave case f04A2, whose peak period and significant wave amplitude are similar (Table 1).
-However, we observe little differences between the regular and irregular cases on the loads as the average loads are equal to the case without waves in JS at λ_0 while they are slightly higher with regular waves.
-In addition, with the rotors in operation, $\overline{C_z}$ is similar with regular and irregular waves but $\overline{C_x}$ and $\overline{C{My}}$ are a few percent lower in JS; while $\sigma(C_x)$ and $\sigma(C{My})$ are unchanged but $\sigma(C_z)$ is 37 % lower in JS compared to f04A2.
+Still looking at Figure 7, it appears that regular and irregular waves with similar peak periods and significant wave amplitudes, namely f04A2 and JS (Table 1), affect the C_P evolution with λ the same way, both in terms of average and fluctuation.
+However, we observe few load differences between the regular and the irregular wave cases.
+The average loads in JS at λ_0 are equal to the case without waves while they are slightly higher with regular waves.
+In addition, with the rotors in operation, $\overline{C_z}$ is similar with both regular and irregular waves but $\overline{C_x}$ and $\overline{C{My}}$ are a few percent lower in JS; while $\sigma(C_x)$ and $\sigma(C{My})$ are unchanged, but $\sigma(C_z)$ is 37% lower in JS compared to f04A2.

 Beyond the wave amplitude, its frequency is also expected to affect the 2-VATT response.
 However, the power and drag coefficients evolution with the tip speed ratio are almost the same in the four wave cases at variable frequency (Figure 9).
-Due to the wave-current interaction and the wave maker amplitude limits at low frequency, multiple wave frequency cases could only be generated at the amplitude level A1.
-Since the previous results on the effect of the wave amplitude have shown that the 2-VATT response is barely affected by waves of that amplitude level, we assume that the absence of frequency effect observed here is actually due to the smallness of the waves amplitude.
+Due to the wave-current interaction and the wave maker amplitude limits at low frequencies, the multiple wave frequency cases could only be generated at the amplitude level A1.
+The previous results on the wave amplitude effect showed that the 2-VATT response is barely affected by waves of that amplitude level.
+Hence, we assume that the absence of a frequency effect observed here is actually due to the smallness of the waves amplitude.
+Indeed, the wave-induced velocity fluctuation in those wave cases is less than 6% of the average velocity at the turbine mid-height (Figure 4).